swingerman/ha-dual-smart-thermostat/README.md

   _(optional) (string)_ Set the initial HVAC mode.
 Valid values are `off`, `heat`, `cool` or `heat_cool`.
 Value has to be double quoted.
 If this parameter is not set, it is preferable to set a _keep_alive_ value.
 This is helpful to align any discrepancies between _dual_smart_thermostat_ _heater_ and _cooler_ state.

   **NOTE!
-If this is set, the saved state will not be restored after HA retstarts.**
+If this is set, the saved state will not be restored after HA restarts.**

 ### away